worker8/SimpleCurrency/README.md

 - pick from 168 currencies
 - filter currency by currency name or code in currency picker

+## How to Setup
+... coming soon... add api_properties blabla...

 ## Tech Explanation
 The following dependencies are used in this project:
 - RxJava